-Start job-hunting as soon as you possibly can.
-We can’t stress how important it is that you start looking for potential jobs well in advance of the holidays in question.
-The sooner you start, the more likely you are to get a job, so if you’re the type to put things off, heed our words; if you suspect you’ll be wanting a holiday job in the near future, start looking now.
+Start job hunting as soon as you possibly can.
+We can’t stress enough how important it is that you start looking for potential jobs, well in advance of the holidays in question.
+The sooner you start, the more likely you are to get a job so, if you’re the type to put things off, heed our words; if you suspect you’ll be wanting a holiday job in the near future, start looking now.
 Right now.

 The internet could prove to be your best friend when you’re looking for a holiday job.
-For backpackers seeking employments, sites like Seasonal Jobs and Backpacker Board are specifically designed to set up travellers and holidaymakers with short-term jobs such as farm-work, fruit picking, cleaning etc.
+For backpackers seeking employments, sites like Seasonal Jobs and Backpacker Job Board are specifically designed to set up travellers and holidaymakers with short-term jobs, such as farm-work, fruit picking, or cleaning.

-For students and retirees looking for more traditional holiday gigs, try looking on the websites of stores department stores, and any other large retail stores you can think of.
-They have job sections where they’ll post any positions that need filling, and over holiday periods they’ll tend to cast a pretty wide net due to their serious need for extra manpower during holidays.
+For students and retirees looking for more traditional holiday gigs, try looking on department store websites.
+These retailers have job sections where they’ll post any positions that need filling.
+Over holiday periods, they’ll tend to cast a pretty wide net due to their serious need for extra manpower during holidays.
+Boxing Day sales, anyone?

 Your network of personal connections is probably the greatest untapped resource you have when looking for a job.
 A friend might know of a vacancy at their workplace that you’d be perfect for, or a family friend might run their own business and need a hand over the holidays.
 One of your parents might even be able to get you a casual job at their workplace.
 Make sure to ask around, ask all your friends, your parents, your godparents, your family friends, and anyone else you might be close with.

 Tip 5 – Think outside of the box

 It doesn’t matter if you desperately want a job at that record store down the road, or even stacking shelves at your local supermarket; beggars can’t be choosers and, if you need money, stop being picky about where you want to work.
 Consider any and every shop and store in your area, and don’t rule any out just because you’d rather work somewhere else.
 Cash is cash.